jlb1044/Gen711/Lab/Lab2_TerminalRedux_FileTypes.md

 FASTQ files usually have the extension `.fq` or `.fastq`.
 We will discuss these more in the lecture section of class.

-Take a look at the fastq example in your downloaded zip directory (`example.fq`). **Question 9:** What command would you use to count the number of nucleotides in this file?
+Take a look at the fastq example in your downloaded zip directory (`example.fq`). **Question 10:** What command would you use to count the number of nucleotides in this file?
 How many are there?

+Please remember to fill out the assignment from canvas, save it as a pdf, and submit it via canvas.